DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-You are familiar with this calculator ?
-On a first glance it looks like similar to the Bowmar 901B introduced three month earlier.
-The main difference is the sliding switch above the Klixon™ keypad to adjust the display format between the floating decimal system and fixed decimal for 2,4 or 6 places.
+You are familiar with this calculator?
+At first glance it looks like similar to the Bowmar 901B introduced three month earlier.
+The main difference is the sliding switch above the Klixon™ keypad to adjust the display format between the floating decimal system and fixed decimal for 2, 4, or 6 places.

 It is very difficult to gather additional information about this rare calculator, let us dig around.